-Around day 10 of alcohol withdrawal the side effects attributed to this part of post alcohol consumption will begin to taper off.
+Around day 10 of stopping drinking alcohol, the side effects attributed to this part of post-alcohol consumption will begin to taper off.
 The individual can be left feeling:

 - Foggy headed

-Those who are experienced in the symptoms associated with Post-Acute withdrawal can help their patients make sense of how they are feeling.
+Those experienced in the symptoms associated with Post-Acute withdrawal can help their patients make sense of how they are feeling.